 Community solar programs are being increasingly adopted by states and forward-looking utilities that want to connect more consumers with clean energy.
-Today 19 states and the District of Columbia have some form of statewide community shared solar policy in place, although their policy structures and resulting market impact varies widely.
+Today at least 20 states and the District of Columbia have some form of statewide community shared solar policy in place, although their policy structures and resulting market impact varies widely.

 - Participants should receive a bill credit that clearly and properly compensates them for the long-term value of the clean energy produced.

-- Community solar policies should be flexible enough to allow for a variety of ownership and contract models to meet different consumers’ preferences and financial standing, such as an upfront payment model, a leasing agreement or co-op style ownership.
+- Community solar policies should be flexible enough to allow for a variety of ownership and contract models to meet different consumers’ preferences and financial standing, such as an upfront payment model, a leasing agreement, and cooperative or community ownership.

 - Community solar policies should be additive to existing renewable energy programs, not undermine them.

 While community solar is a promising tool for expanding solar access, it does not automatically create or ensure low-income participation.
 Almost all of the same barriers to entry–particularly financing, education and outreach, and market forces–exist for community solar as for rooftop solar.